FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/backend-architecture.md

 #### **Specialized, Isolated Services**
 *   **`RogueLearn.EventService` (Go):** Compiles, executes, and scores user-submitted code in secure sandboxes for competitive events.
 It has its own isolated database.
-*   **`RogueLearn.MeetingService` (Go):** A stateless service that manages the real-time aspects of meetings (e.g., WebSocket communication).
+*   **`RogueLearn.MeetingService` (.NET):** A stateless service that manages the real-time aspects of meetings (e.g., WebSocket communication).
 It calls the `RogueLearn.UserService` API to persist all meeting-related data.
 *   **`RogueLearn.Scraper` (Python):** A stateless, internal-only service for fetching raw HTML content from external URLs.

 ### **Service Communication Patterns**